 What Paint Is Waterproof & Highly Breathable?

 All of the problems that moisture causes and the growing confusion caused by misleading terms led us to develop our innovative formulation.
-We had two objectives; to produce a paint that prevented water absorption but also that did not impact the breathability of exterior walls.
-This resulted in our super hydrophobic nano-technology which lines the pores of exterior walls without sealing these pores, preventing water absorption but still maintaining an open-pore structure and therefore offering high breathability.
+We had two objectives; to produce a paint that significantly reduced water absorption but also that did not impact the breathability of exterior walls.
+This resulted in our super hydrophobic nano-technology which lines the pores of exterior walls without sealing these pores, reducing water absorption but still maintaining an open-pore structure and therefore offering high breathability.

 HOW DOES IT WORK?